Cameron's Pest Environment

 Cameron sits in the Sandhills region where the Piedmont transitions into the Coastal Plain.
 The sandy, well-drained soil here is dramatically different from the clay-heavy ground in Sanford proper, and it changes which pests predominate.
 Fire ants build massive mound networks in sandy soil, and subterranean termites move through it faster than through clay.

 The longleaf pine forests surrounding Cameron support populations of wood-boring beetles, carpenter ants, and various spiders that wander indoors.
-Properties with mature trees close to the house face higher pressure from bark-dwelling insects and the wildlife that feeds on them.
+Properties with mature trees close to the house face higher pressure from bark-dwelling insects and the pests that feed on them.

 Pest Issues Specific to Cameron